charques/polymer-3-e6core/README.md

-# polymer-3-dynamic-imports
+# polymer-3-e6core
-Polymer 3 project to test es6 dynamic import polyfill
+Polymer 3 with es6 core

 This project requires *polymer-cli* and *yarn*.